Get 20% off your order with the code WINTER20!

 Sleeping on your back: THE best position overall

 Yes!
 Sleeping on your back is considered one of the best sleeping positions .
-This position keeps your spine aligned, which can help reduce lower back pain and neck pain.
+This position keeps the spine aligned, which can help reduce lower back pain and neck pain.
 It can also reduce pressure on internal organs and promote good digestion.

 Morphea Tip: " For extra support, you can place a pillow under your knees. "